 Sleep deprivation is a common cause of overeating by disrupting hormone levels that regulate appetite.
 You are much more likely to eat more, especially poor choice foods if you regularly go with 6 or less hours of sleep per night.
 Sleep is essential for your body to recover and function properly, so make sure that you’re getting 8 hours each night.

-Carbohydrates for Athletes: Take Home Points
+Daily Carbohydrate Recommendations For Athletes: Take Home Points

-- Focus on low-GI carbohydrates in the form of fibrous vegetables, fruit, whole-grains, legumes & dairy.
+- Focus on low-GI carbohydrates in the form of fibrous vegetables, fruit, whole grains, legumes & dairy.

 - Increase protein at breakfast instead of sugary cereals to prevent sweet tooth cravings later in the day.